kevmuret/libhex/README.md

 - Shift the mhexdec array for using less memory.
 - Initialize the mhexdec array.
-- Make fonction for encoding/decoding characters.
+- Make fonction for encoding/decoding characters based on ASCII Table.